-A woman in Indiana allegedly killed her boyfriend by intentionally running over him multiple times with a car outside a bar, authorities said.
+A woman in Indiana has pleaded guilty to voluntary manslaughter over a year after she killed her boyfriend by intentionally running over him multiple times with a car outside a bar, officials said.

 Officers with the Indianapolis Metropolitan Police responding to the parking lot at Tilly’s Pub around 12:30 a.m. on June 3 found Andre Smith, 26, dead underneath a vehicle.

 The Marion County Coroner’s Office determined the man died after he was intentionally struck multiple times, the Indy Star reported.

 According to a probable cause affidavit obtained by the publication, Gaylyn Morris, 26, was identified as a suspect in Smith’s death and allegedly told a witness she was able to follow her boyfriend to the pub using an Apple AirTag tracking device and GPS.

 When she arrived, she found him with another woman and believed he was cheating, the witness said, according to the affidavit.